Number of players:

-Commanders are the heart of the game: thanks to their skills they can help the crew, enhancing the work of Specialists on board such as Navigators, Motorists, Meteorologists, Reporters.
-Commander and Specialists can be hired – and paid – for the missions.
-The interaction between Commanders and Crews will increase the potential of the Airships, which will boost better performance in terms of Range, Speed, Stiffness and Remuneration (for example: a mechanic would enhance the robustness).
+Commanders are the heart of the game: thanks to their skills they can help the crew, enhancing the work of Crew members on board such as Navigators, Motorists, Meteorologists, Reporters.
+Commander and Crew members can be hired – and paid – for the missions.
+The interaction between Commanders and Crews will increase the potential of the Airships, which will boost better performance in terms of Range, Speed, Stiffness and Structural integrity (for example: a mechanic would enhance the speed).
 The Player Board comes with an ordinary team.
-It has slots for the Crew Tokens of hired Specialists that excel the Crew.
+It has slots for the Crew member Tokens.

-The Airships can move on the map through navigation tools (Navigator) but, based on their Range – calculated in turns – they must carry out Refueling in the special locations on the map.
+The Airships can move on the map through a navigation tool (Navigator) but, based on their Range – calculated in turns – they must carry out Refueling in the special locations on the map.

-A special designed Rule will help you estimate ranges and distances.
+A special designed Ruler (range calculator) will help you estimate ranges and distances.

-Both Navigator and Rule are inspired by nautical calculators.
+Both Navigator and Ruler are inspired by nautical calculators.

 One of the peculiar factors of the game is the spinning Weather Disk, hidden under the map.
 It must be rotated by one meridian degree per turn.
-The map is divided into Weather Zones each one provided with a window showing the current weather, indicated by a series of icons: Clear, Rain/Snow, Thunderstorm, Fog, Wind.
+The map is divided into Weather Zones each one provided with a window showing the current weather, indicated by a series of icons: Sun, Rain, Thunderstorm, Fog, Wind.